 The heel is the largest bone in the foot.
-With every step you put pressure on your heel.
-As you walk, run and jump, it is your heel that often takes the brunt of that force.
-Knowing this, it may not be too surprising that more than two million people struggle with heel pain in the U.S, making it the most common foot problem among Americans.
+With every step, you put pressure on your heel.
+As you walk, run, and jump, it is your heel that often takes the brunt of that force.
+Knowing this, it may not be too surprising that more than two million people struggle with heel pain in the U.S, making it one of the most common causes of foot problems among Americans.

 Heel pain can interfere with your quality of life, reducing mobility and causing a substantial amount of pain.
-The majority of foot pain is caused by one of five conditions:
+The majority of heel pain is caused by one of these five conditions:

 1. Plantar Fasciitis